It comes as no surprise that beaches in French Riviera attract millions of tourists from all over the world every year.

 There is a big parking lot available nearby and also a few free parking spots.

-Apart from toilets, you won’t find a lot bathing facilities at the Escalet Beach.
+Apart from toilets, you won’t find a lot of bathing facilities at the Escalet Beach.

 Camp Long Beach (Tiki Plage)